 - where applicable, complete tender works in accordance with Victorian Government requirements, including procurement guidelines

 - obtain all necessary land manager relevant permits, approvals, and consents prior to the commencement of any works, including consent under the Marine and Coastal Act 2018 *

 - provide to the state any information or documents requested in relation to the project (including documents produced as a result of program funding)

 - be responsible for arranging and preparing specifications for tender and signing project agreements or contracts

-(DELWP may be able to provide some assistance in preparing briefs, agreements and contracts, and on sourcing contractors with appropriate specialised expertise.)
+- (DEECA may be able to provide some assistance in preparing briefs, agreements, and contracts, and on sourcing contractors with appropriate specialised expertise.

 * Works on coastal Crown land requires consent under the Marine and Coastal Act 2018 (‘MACA consent’).
 Under the Planning and Environment Act 1987, a planning permit may also be required.
 Under the Aboriginal Heritage Act 2006, a Cultural Heritage Management Plan may also be required.

-You must contact your DELWP Regional Land and Built Environment officer (listed in section 15 of these Guidelines) before applying for a grant to ensure that appropriate processes are followed and current turnaround times for permits/consents are considered in your project timeline.
+Applicants must contact their DEECA Regional Land and Built Environment officer (listed in section 15 of these guidelines) before applying for a grant to ensure that appropriate processes are followed and current turnaround times for permits/consents are considered in project timelines.

 Legislative and regulatory requirements